acheong08/ChatGPT-API-server/README.md

 3. `go install .`

 # Usage
-`ChatGPT-API-server <port> <SECRET_KEY>`
+`ChatGPT-API-server <port> <ADMIN_KEY>`

-The secret key can be anything you want.
-It's just for authenticating your users
+The admin key can be anything you want.
+It's just for authenticating yourself.

 # Connect agents
 Take note of your IP address or domain name.
 This could be `localhost` or a remote IP address.
 The default port is `8080`